northox/roundcube-yubikey-plugin/README.md

 The plugin is known to be working in production with Roundcube version 0.8 and 0.7.

-PEAR and Curl (with TLS support) module are required.
+# Requirements
+- Curl PHP module with TLS support.

 # Installation
 1. Install the code in the plugin directory (i.e. roundcube/plugins/yubikey_authentication/).